 The standard pricing for Adobe’s new CC 2014 release – their flagship Creative Cloud all-in-one offering – is US$50 a month with an annual membership.
 Recently, the company extended their intro offer for existing CS customers, which gives a 40% discount off that price…

 On price, the offer is even better – all students, teachers, and education staff can now pay just US$19.99/month with an annual plan (under $1/day) for your first year – but importantly, no previous ownership of any Adobe product is required and no coupon code is necessary.
 Outside of North America, the levels of reduction can be even greater – £16.24 or €19,50 or A$21.99 per month (including VAT), or 60-70% off:

 Adobe CC 2015 Education Offer

-Students & teachers, now get Adobe Creative Cloud – including all-new tools like Photoshop CC 2014, Illustrator CC 2014, InDesign CC 2014, Muse CC 2014, and more – for just US$19.99 a month.
+Students & teachers, now get Adobe Creative Cloud – including all-new tools like Photoshop CC 2014, Illustrator CC 2014, InDesign CC 2014, Muse CC 2014, and more – for a reduced price of US$19.99/month for the first year.
 That’s 60% off the regular price.
 This offer is limited to one (1) purchase of one (1) Creative Cloud annual membership per customer, and may not be assigned, exchanged, sold, transferred, or combined with any other discount.

 The alternative for academic customers is to get the traditional Student & Teacher Editions which have the CS6 version from 2012, and are also offered at up to 70% off the normal commercial prices.
 They run from $119 to $999 for a perpetual license depending on the product.
 These older editions require academic validation once up front at the time of purchase, and then can be used indefinitely but can not be upgraded.
 Outside of that, there are a few other restrictions.